gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 To go to the same good school, chase the same career, live in the same area.
 And when someone bright doesn't walk a preset path, we say *"what a waste!"*

-> But you might wanna think about going to paris and being a poet for a few years
+> But you might wanna think about going to Paris and being a poet for a few years
 >
 > <cite><a href="https://www.youtube.com/watch?v=oPbcM5N5Sqg">-- Steve Jobs</a></cite>